jadamb13/appointmentsetter/README.md

-# iCAMS | Internationalized Client and Appointment Management Suite
+# Internationalized Client and Appointment Management Suite
 Multilingual and global appointment scheduling application with integrated customer management.
 Built with JavaFX, Scene Builder, and MySQL database with JDBC integration.

 ### The application allows users to: